China eases Covid measures, cutting quarantine and scrapping flight bans

 Places will be defined as “low-risk” if they record zero new infections for five successive days.

-Workers in “closed-loop” environments where exposure to Covid is higher -- such as cabin crews, airport staff and quarantine hotel personnel -- will undergo shortened quarantines, the notice said.
+Workers in environments where exposure to the virus is higher -- such as cabin crews, airport staff and quarantine hotel personnel -- will undergo shortened quarantines, the notice said.

 Chinese stocks listed in Hong Kong soared on Friday following the news, with the Hang Seng’s China Enterprises Index up nearly eight percent in afternoon trading.